 On the other hand, the results of the present study contradict with El-Sherif et al. (2008), who reported that dietary inclusion of dried banana leaves, with or without yeast culture supplementation, significantly improved crude fibre digestibility in growing New Zealand White rabbits, while dry matter and protein digestibility remained unaffected.
-Abel et al. (2015) concluded that dry matter, organic matter and crude protein digestibility were unaffected by inclusion of treated banana peel meal (BPM) as a partial substitute for maize in broiler chicken diets.
+Abel et al. (2015) concluded that dry matter, organic matter and crude protein digestibility were unaffected by inclusion of treated banana peel meal (BPM) as a partial substitute for maize in broiler diets.

 Feed cost economics